isomerpages/govtech-corp/media/technews/_posts/2021-07-12-post-From Silicon Valley to GovTechie: Why one Smart Nation Fellow joined the Public Service.md

 and failure is pretty destigmatised.
 My sense so far is that Singapore’s workplace culture seems more risk-averse, which is, of course, not a bad thing per se.</p>
-<p>It’s notable that a&nbsp;<a href="http://www3.weforum.org/docs/WEF_ASEAN_Youth_Survey_2019_Report.pdf" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2019</a>&nbsp;survey
+<p>It’s notable that a&nbsp;2019&nbsp;survey of ASEAN youth by the World
-of ASEAN youth by the World Economic Forum found that Singaporean youth recorded the lowest desire to become an entrepreneur among ASEAN peers, even though Singapore is super business-friendly (low corporate tax, first-class infrastructure, mature legal system, government funding etc.).</p>
+Economic Forum found that Singaporean youth recorded the lowest desire to become an entrepreneur among ASEAN peers, even though Singapore is super business-friendly (low corporate tax, first-class infrastructure, mature legal system, government funding etc.).</p>
 <p>If I were pushed for an explanation for Singaporeans’ risk-aversion that
 the WEF report didn’t offer, I’d say that it’s a rational choice in a wealthy society with a stable (but not booming) economy -- when it’s easy to attain